kubernetes/website/content/en/blog/_posts/2023-12-13-kubernetes-1.29.md

 ### In-place updates for Pod resources, for Windows Pods ([SIG Windows](https://github.com/kubernetes/community/tree/master/sig-windows))

-This feature makes the Pod spec mutable with respect to `resources`, allowing users to define the _desired_ resource requests and limits for a Pod without the need to restart the Pod.
+As an alpha feature, Kubernetes Pods can be mutable with respect to their `resources`, allowing users to change the _desired_ resource requests and limits for a Pod without the need to restart the Pod.
 With v1.29, this feature is now supported for Windows containers.

 ## Graduations, deprecations and removals for Kubernetes v1.29